r4ds/bookclub-Advanced_R/QandA/docs/20-evaluation.md

 This is such a cool function - where is it used in the wild?
 :::

-When wanting to have variables stored in the environment of a function, or if you want to run an expression that produces bindings, but you dont want those bindings to persist.
+When wanting to have variables stored in the environment of a function, or if you want to run an expression that produces bindings, but you don't want those bindings to persist.

 ```r